tslocke/hobocentral/community.markdown

 Hobo is an open project -- please do get involved.

-We have [forums/mailing-lists](http://groups.google.com/group/hobousers), an IRC channel (#hobo on freenode), and a [public issue tracker](http://hobo.lighthouseapp.com/dashboard) (using Lighthouse).
+We have Google groups, an IRC channel (#hobo on freenode), and a [public issue tracker](http://hobo.lighthouseapp.com/dashboard) (using Lighthouse).
 You can browse the source and track changes at [GitHub](http://github.com/tablatom).
 GitHub also provides wikis for each sub-project

 ## Google Groups